Pedro Santana: Background

-Haiti.
+Santana was born in 1801 the town of Hincha in the Captaincy General of Santo Domingo when it came under French control following the signing/execution of the Treaty of Basel of 1795.
 The same year, Toussaint Louverture occupied the Captaincy General of Santo Domingo in application of the 1795 Peace of Basel, through which Spain transferred Santo Domingo to France.
 Due to insecurity, Santana's parents Pedro Santana and Petronila Familias, rural cattle herders (hateros) of Canarian origin, moved east.
 First they stayed in Gurabo, near Santiago de los Caballeros, then in Sabana Perdida near Santo Domingo, and then in El Seibo.

 Santana had a twin brother, Ramón, and a younger brother, Florencio (b.
 14 November 1805), who was disabled, mute and mentally ill.

 Santana's father became a militia captain and fought at the 1808 Battle of Palo Hincado under general Juan Sánchez Ramírez, during the Spanish reconquest of Santo Domingo.
 The elder Santana beheaded Jean-Louis Ferrand's body after his suicide and took his head as trophy.

 In Sabana Perdida, Pedro and Ramón Santana frequently traveled to the city of Santo Domingo to sell firewood.
 In El Seibo, Santana's father acquired the El Prado herd in partnership with Miguel Febles, who had also migrated from Hinche.
 After the deaths of his father and Febles, Santana married Febles' widow, Micaela Antonia Rivera de Soto, who was 15 years his senior, while his brother Ramón married Febles's daughter, Froilana Febles.
 Because of these marriages, the Santana brothers acquired moderate wealth and great influence in El Seibo, although they never had an education.